 These facts are astounding!
 It’s great knowing that the old radio format is alive and well and growing by leaps and bounds.
 In fact, 13% of Baby Boomers are listening to podcasts, and more are joining the ranks every day.
 You can search for podcasts on your computer or phone, choose what you want to listen to, and use your phone or smart speaker to tune in.
 The range of topics seems never-ending.

-Take a Listen to The Digital Scoop
+The Digital Scoop

 If you’re feeling really social, you could share this blog post or email update.
 And let me know which podcasts you’re listening to.
 Happy listening!

 Since this first podcast, I’ve done a lot more.
 You might find this one fun to listen to.